 Does your home have 2 prong ungrounded outlets?
 You can consult with our local in-office electrician in Mesa AZ free of charge.
 He will answer all of your questions about electrical grounding systems opposed to ungrounded systems and provide you with the information you’re looking for.
-Our local Mesa electricians are available to take your call about ground wiring between 8:00 AM and 5:00 PM today, Thursday, March 23rd, 2017.
+Our local Mesa electricians are available to take your call about grounding between 8:00 AM and 5:00 PM Monday thru Friday.

 Electrical grounding wires were seldom installed in homes built before the 1950’s.
 Homes built before the 1960’s used mostly 2-prong ungrounded outlets.

-If you are concerned that your home is ungrounded, partially grounded or has undersized ground wires; we are happy to provide you with a free estimate.
+If you are concerned that your home is does not have grounding, is partially grounded or has undersized ground wires; we are happy to provide you with a free electrical estimate.
 Our local electricians in Mesa AZ will inform you of exactly what you have and what needs to be done to provide effective grounding and make your home safe.
 Call today during office hours, you’ll be happy you did!

 A grounded electrical system can use one or more techniques.
-This can include a grounding wire, metal raceway (pipe or conduit) or armored jacket around the wires that insures a path to earth or ground in case a short circuit or electrical malfunction happens.
+This can include a grounding wire, metal raceway (pipe or conduit) or armored jacket around the wires that insures a path to earth or ground.
+All of these grounding techniques are designed to trip the circuit breaker if a short circuit or electrical malfunction happens.
 All too often inexperienced handymen and homeowners install 3-prong outlets in ungrounded electrical systems that can make the system appear to have electrical grounding when it does not.
 In all cases, no matter what the techniques are, the electrical ground wire should be bonded from the metal box to the switch or outlet.

 Homes built after 1969 may have been built with correct electrical grounding systems but mistakes made during renovations or repairs can compromise the effectiveness and path to ground, leaving it ineffective or partially ungrounded.

-Dolce Electric Co schedules a local electrician Mesa AZ residents can consult with free of charge to help you evaluate the ground wires or method used in your electrical system.
+Dolce Electric Co schedules a local electrician Mesa AZ residents can consult with free of charge to help you evaluate the grounding and method used in your electrical system.

 Electrical system grounding protects family members from electrocution and electronic devices from damage caused by transient voltages.

-Grounding Protects Family Members from Injuries The electricity in your home follows the path of least resistance to ground.
+The electricity in your home follows the path of least resistance to ground.
 Let’s assume that the washing machine in your home vibrates and a live wire inside the machine comes loose and is touching the outer metal case.
-If your homes electrical system has no ground and you touch it you can get electrocuted, causing a serious injury and even death.
+If your homes electrical system has no ground and you touch it you can get electrocuted.
 The same malfunction in a home with a grounded electrical system would result in the circuit breaker tripping and no injury could occur.
-In short electrical grounding protects people from injury.
+In short, grounding your electrical system protects people from shocks and injuries.

-Grounding Protects Your Computers, Electronics and Appliances Proper grounding protects you and your family from injury but did you know that a grounded wiring system also protects all of your appliances, computers, phones, televisions and even your heating and air conditioning system?
+Proper grounding protects you and your family from injury but did you know that a grounded wiring system also protects all of your appliances, computers, phones, televisions and even your heating and air conditioning system?
 Anything that utilizes sensitive electronics (printed circuit boards) is vulnerable to even small fluctuations in electricity.
-Ungrounded electrical systems allow small but continuous amounts of damage to electronics because electrical charges build up in the wiring passing through your electronics instead of being safely diverted to ground.
+Ungrounded electrical systems allow small but continuous amounts of damage to electronics through static electrical charges that are not dissipated.
+These electrical charges build up in the insulation of your wiring and pass through your electronics instead of being safely dissipated to ground.
 These charges can shorten the life of the electronic components and hinder their performance resulting in expensive repairs or replacements.
-Upgrading to a grounded wiring system will not repair damage that has already happened however it will prevent further damage and expense.
+Upgrading to an electrical system with grounding will not repair damage that has already happened.
+It will prevent further damage and expense.

-Ungrounded Surge Protectors Won’t Work Most of us are aware that surge protection is recommended for use with computers and electronics.
+Most of us are aware that surge protection is recommended for use with computers and electronics.
 A surge protector’s function is to keep power spikes, transient voltages and surges from damaging your electronics.
-Surge protectors take this excessive voltage and divert it safely to ground through the ground mechanism.
+Surge protectors take this excessive voltage and divert it safely to ground through the grounding mechanism.
 But ungrounded surge protectors won’t work because there is no path to ground.

 These events happen quickly, almost instantaneously.

 You probably have your computer plugged into some sort of surge protection device right now.
-If your home experiences a surge or spikes the surge protection is supposed to divert the excess voltage away from your equipment safely to ground.
-The ground wires or method in your electrical system is needed because if your home’s electrical wiring is ungrounded the surge protection has no route (other than through your equipment) to divert the excess voltage leaving the equipment unprotected.
+If your home experiences a surge or spike, the surge protection is supposed to divert the excess voltage away from your equipment safely to ground.
+The ground wires in your electrical system are needed because if your home’s electrical wiring is ungrounded the surge protection has no route (other than through your equipment) to divert the excess voltage.
+This leaves your equipment unprotected.
 Put another way, surge protection that’s plugged into ungrounded outlets equals ungrounded surge protectors that won’t work until the electrical system is grounded.

-The best protection available is a full electrical grounding system coupled with the technology of a Whole House Surge Protector.
-This system arrests all incoming surges and spikes at your main electrical panel and diverts them directly to ground before they ever get into your home.
-Whole house surge protection works in homes with ungrounded outlets and in homes that still utilize old or undersized ground methods.
-They work with 100% efficiency because they connect and divert to the main ground at the main power panel.
-It protects all the devices and equipment in your home from incoming surges including those that usually go unprotected like your air conditioning and heating system, refrigerator, clothes dryer, washing machine, microwave, stove, irrigation controls and pool equipment.
+The best protection available is grounding the entire electrical system with the added technology of a whole house surge protector.
+This system arrests all incoming electrical surges and spikes at your main panel.
+It diverts them directly to ground before they ever get into your home.
+Whole house surge protection works in homes with ungrounded outlets and in homes that still utilize old or undersized grounding methods.
+They work with 100% efficiency because they connect and divert to the main grounding wire at the circuit breaker box.
+It protects all the devices and equipment in your home from incoming surges including those that usually go unprotected like your air conditioning system, refrigerator and pool equipment.

-Dolce Electric Co schedules local electricians Mesa AZ homeowners can call for information about whole house surge protection or help evaluating your electrical system.
-Our local Mesa electricians are available to take you call from 8:00 AM and 5:00 PM today, Thursday, March 23rd, 2017.
+Dolce Electric Co schedules local electricians Mesa AZ homeowners can call for information about whole house surge protection, grounding or help evaluating your electrical system.
+Our local Mesa electricians are available to take you call from 8:00 AM and 5:00 PM, Monday thru Friday.